usaid-cs/yesterday-i-learned/random.md

 - The X Files theme song is called "Materia Primoris".
 - [Do not remove popcorn ceiling yourself](https://www.reddit.com/r/videos/comments/49p218/a_brilliant_way_to_remove_popcorn_ceilings/).
 - Salt can thicken soap (and then thin it).
 "The sodium ions from the salt lower the charge density of the micelle surface.
 This makes them more able to pack closer together and creates a thicker solution."
 "We call this the Salt Curve"
-- On South Park, they would say "you bastards" to the writers, not the character who killed Kenny.
+- In South Park, they would say "you bastards" to the writers, not the character who killed Kenny.
 - While both [Saint Nicholas and Santa Claus](https://en.wikipedia.org/wiki/Saint_Nicholas#Santa_Claus) were responsible for _secret_ gifting, the commercial Christmas only consists of public gifting, stashed under a tree notwithstanding.
 - Email titles should be [no more than 78 characters in length](http://stackoverflow.com/questions/1592291/what-is-the-email-subject-length-limit); line-wrapping can extend the length indefinitely.
 Most frameworks limit the length to 255 characters anyway.
 - The Micro USB connector standard is rated [10 insertions for 3 years](http://electronics.stackexchange.com/questions/18552/why-was-mini-usb-deprecated-in-favor-of-micro-usb).
 Interestingly, [the original USB was rated at 1500 insertions](https://en.wikipedia.org/wiki/USB#Durability), but you don't ever see them breaking.